 1 Comment

-ARROWMONT School of Arts and Crafts, 2018 WORKSHOPS
+Arrowmont School of Arts and Crafts, 2018 Workshops

 October 8-13, FINDING YOUR FORM THROUGH NATURE, an amazing group of 14 came together for an wonderful workshop that brought the outdoors indoors for inspiration!
 The result was a quiet explosion of creativity and 6 kiln loads of tiles, clay sketches, platters, signature pieces and meditation bowls!!!
 The members of our class, plus my assistant, Glory Day Loflin made my 3rd experience teaching at Arrowmont the best yet!
 My gratitude goes to each of you along with special thanks for the positive and welcoming attitude and efforts of everyone involved with Arrowmont.
 You set the stage for our experience in this workshop and it was awesome!